knime-mpicbg/knime-scripting/README.md

 ## Development
 Since KNIME is an Eclipse application it is easiest to use that IDE.

-1. Clone this repository
-2. In Eclipse Import>General>Existing Project into Workspace
+Follow the instruction on [KNIME SDK](https://github.com/knime/knime-sdk-setup) repository to install and confige Eclipse for KNIME development.

+To work on this project use `File → Import → Git → Projects from Git File → Clone URI` and enter this repositorie's URL.

 ### Debug Configuration:

-Main Tab:

-	Run a Product: org.knime.product.KNIME_PRODUCT

-Arguments Tab:

-	Add “-XX:MaxPermSize=256m “ to the VM Arguments
+In the main menu of Eclipse go to `Run → Debug Configurations... → Eclipas Application → KNIME Analytics Platform` and hit `Debug`.

+You might want to change the memory settings in the `Arguments` tab of the debug configuration by adding:

+    -XX:MaxPermSize=256m

 ## Installation